-This program of study focuses on teacher preparation for grades 6-12, spanning the preadolescent and the adolescent learner.
-Students seeking the secondary education concentration must have an understanding of the content, skills, and practices of the content area, equivalent to an undergraduate degree.
-Transcripts will be evaluated by the education advisor to determine whether the academic requirements have been met by previous coursework.
-Subject area specific course work (content) that was not met in previous coursework must be completed prior to Teacher Candidate Internship (student teaching) orientation session.
-Experiential learning credit may be available for some non-academic work.
+This program focuses on teacher preparation for Pre-K-6 classrooms, which requires foundational knowledge in history, mathematics, English, and science.
+Students seeking the elementary education concentration must meet the academic content requirements with a minimum grade of "C".
+Transcripts will be evaluated by the education advisor to determine whether these academic requirements have been met by previous course work.
+Subject area specific course work that was not met in previous coursework must be completed prior to Teacher Candidate Internship (student teaching) orientation session.